valhalla/valhalla-docs/add-routing-to-a-map.md

 [...]
 ```

-## Set Valhalla as the routing engine
+## Set Mapzen Turn-by-Turn as the routing engine

-By default, the Leaflet Routing Machine plug-in uses [Open Source Routing Machine (OSRM)](http://project-osrm.org/) to perform the routing queries, so you need to substitute Valhalla as the routing engine.
-To use a different engine, you need to set the `router:` to Valhalla and initialize a `formatter:` with functions for units and other conversions.
+By default, the Leaflet Routing Machine plug-in uses [Open Source Routing Machine (OSRM)](http://project-osrm.org/) to perform the routing queries, so you need to substitute Mapzen Turn-by-Turn as the routing engine.
+To use a different engine, you need to set the `router:` to Mapzen and initialize a `formatter:` with functions for units and other conversions.

-1. Replace the code within the `L.Routing.control` block with the following code to change the routing engine to Mapzen.
+1. Replace the code within the `L.Routing.control` block with the following code to change the routing engine to Mapzen Turn-by-Turn.
 By including a `summaryTemplate`, the directions can include totals of the length and expected time en route.
 Note that the `router:` has two items with placeholders; you will update these in the next steps.

     ```js
     [...]